 Also of interest is that Cub Run has more people living here who work in computers and math than 95% of the places in the US.

-The rate of college-level education in Cub Run is quite a bit lower than the national average among all cities of 21.84%: just 11.27% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of people in Cub Run with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 11.27% of people over 25 have a bachelor's degree or advanced degree.

 The per capita income in Cub Run in 2022 was $32,716, which is upper middle income relative to Kentucky, and middle income relative to the rest of the US.
 This equates to an annual income of $130,864 for a family of four.
 However, Cub Run contains both very wealthy and poor people as well.